 When you close a vent, you increase the pressure inside your ductwork, which might slightly increase the flow of air into other rooms, but your HVAC system will still be working exactly as hard as it was before, and most of the work that it does will just keep your ductwork at a cold temperature.
 In the best-case scenario, you’ll get nothing out of it and wear out your HVAC system faster than it should.
 Worst-case scenario, you could cause your condenser to freeze, which can lead to the compressor short-cycling, which wastes a lot of electricity and reduces the system’s efficiency.

 The Solution: Keep all room vents open.

-Myth 2: It’s best to turn your AC off when you leave home.
+Myth 2: It’s best to turn your AC Units off when you leave home.
 Or it’s best to leave it running at a comfortable room temperature.

 The Truth: This isn’t precisely a myth.
 Turning off your AC when you leave home will save you money compared to leaving it running as usual (keeping a house at 70 degrees in an Phoenix summer?
 Not cheap).
 However, your house will heat up spectacularly over the course of the day, which will be pretty uncomfortable to come home to and will take a while to bring back down to a comfortable temperature.
 It can also damage or warp wooden elements of your home like doors, can make food spoil faster in the pantry, and can injure or kill pets or plants.

-The solution: Turn the AC to a warmer but still acceptable temperature while you’re away and turn it back to a comfortable one when you get home.
+The solution: Turn the A/C units to a warmer but still acceptable temperature while you’re away and turn it back to a comfortable one when you get home.
 The best way to do this is to replace your old thermostat with a programmable one.
 This way, you can pre-program it to maintain a relatively high temperature while you’re at work and bring the temperature down to where you want it a little before you usually get home.

 Myth 3: Turning down the thermostat cools your house down faster.